-It is essential to take proper care of your French press to ensure that it lasts for years.
+Taking proper care of your French press is essential to ensure it lasts for years.
 After each use, rinse the container and plunger with hot water and wipe them dry.
 The filter should also be cleaned regularly to prevent clogging.

 What’s the Difference in Grind Size Between Coffees Made Using the Two Methods?

 The grind size for coffee used in an Italian coffee maker vs. French press is different because the brewing methods are different.